fubar2/piloadcell/README.md

 knowing I was in for a rough ride.
 Turns out they're not that bad...

 **Requirements:**
 Built for python3.5 on raspbian 9 (Debian Stretch).
+Developed on a pi zero w - best $20 I ever spent.

 Requires https://github.com/tatobari/hx711py and the current raspbian versions of flask, pandas, numpy, matplotlib dateutil and tzlocal installed - e.g. sudo apt install python3-pandas.
 Code may work under other versions of these